nice-boys/product-boilerplate/README.md

 ### Deployment

+To deploy the database, look at the Prisma docs, e.g. their tutorial on [deploying the database to AWS fargate](https://www.prisma.io/tutorials/deploy-prisma-to-aws-fargate-ct14).

-To deploy the app, simply run `now`, that's it!
+Once that is up and running, to deploy the app you simply run `now`, that's it!
 We recommend enabling the Now GitHub integration for CD.

 ## License